Food Reference Website Logo

 Prince Edward Island is famous for cultivated mussels trade marked as muscults™, and practically all restaurants use them.
 They are clean, uniform in size and suit the needs of chefs well.
 Belgians and Dutch operate many mussel beds to supply European markets.

 Seafood restaurants do brisk business selling a range of grilled, roasted, broiled, deep- and pan-fried fish, now more than ever, but this has caused among other excessive demand, oceans to deplete much faster than nature can replenish.
-Highly efficient trawlers engineered to catch even small fish and greedy boat owners have contributed too.

 Seafood restaurants of the past used to sell Dover sole, salmon, trout fillets, shrimp, oysters, lobster, spiny lobster, and crab, all relatively free of bones and easy to eat.
 In fact most presented them ready-to-eat either filleted or peeled and deveined.
 Most chefs treated delicate fish as if they were red meat.
 Today, the treatment is more respectful of delicate texture and flavour.
-Trout is poached or pan-fried, salmon grilled or baked, shrimp sautιed or marinated.
+Trout is poached or pan-fried, salmon grilled or baked, shrimp sautéed or marinated.

 Dover sole and scampi have literally disappeared from menus due to their exorbitant cost.